 Planning a morning tea or afternoon tea party and you're not sure what food to serve?
 Speak to the corporate catering experts at Order-In for some of the best inspiration or recommendations for your morning tea.
 A decadent slice of cake to savoury finger food, whatever the occasion, celebration, theme or budget, we can help!
 Below are some of the best morning tea catering menu ideas with sweet and savoury options to help you get started, and it's just a little taste of what we can do.
 Your choices are endless!

 It wouldn’t be a proper tea party without freshly baked, fluffy scones.
-And don’t skimp on the cream and jam!
+And don’t skimp on the cream and strawberry jam!

 Nothing stacks up to pancakes.
 Whether you like your pancakes smothered in butter, coated in Nutella or drowned in maple syrup, pancakes are always a crowd pleaser.